 There is, however, one major advantage when using SAST and IAST tools.
 They make remediation easier because they can point you to an error in the source code.
 Luckily, Acunetix comes with AcuSensor, which is an optional active IAST extension.
 As we mentioned before, it will only work with a few programming languages, but for these languages, you simply get a bonus in addition to all the advantages of DAST.

-Investment in a professional DAST tool may seem major for a small business but it pays off quickly because you can maintain a reasonably high level of web application security with just this one solution.
-On the other hand, if you invest in a different kind of tool, you get much less value for the money and you are forced to re-invest every time that your business goes through changes.
+Investment in a professional DAST tool may seem major for a small business, but it pays off quickly because you can maintain a reasonably high level of web application security with just this one solution.
+On the other hand, if you invest in a different kind of tool, you get much less value for the money, and you are forced to re-invest every time your business goes through changes.

 If you think that outsourcing your security will be more cost-effective, you may be in for an unpleasant surprise.
-While it does pay off to improve your security by hiring third-parties to perform security audits, they give you absolutely no information about your everyday security stance.
+While it does pay off to improve your security by hiring third parties to perform security audits, they give you absolutely no information about your everyday security stance.
 You probably wouldn’t feel safe running an antivirus scan every half a year, so why would it be acceptable to do the same for your business-critical web applications?
 The only viable option to outsource your web application security is by working together with an MSSP.
 However, not all MSSPs cover web application security, and those that do… use DAST tools for the purpose (usually Acunetix).
 So, in the end, it’s still the DAST tool that wins.

 Another money-related advantage of DAST solutions is the lack of hidden costs.
 In the case of many other solutions, you end up facing additional expenses due to the necessity of hiring experts or training your teams.
 Acunetix can be run by general IT staff, not necessarily by dedicated security teams.
 Vulnerabilities pinpointed by Acunetix come with enough description for developers to be able to fix the problem without special training.